mykytaso/airport-api-service/README.md

 - Admin panel accessible at `/admin/`.
 - API documentation with Swagger and Redoc.
 - To prevent data loss, media files and the database are stored inside Docker volumes.
+- wait_for_db feature to ensure the database is ready before starting services.
 - Users can only view their own orders.
 - Manage orders and tickets for all registered users.
 - Create airplanes, locations, routes, flights and more for staff only.